-How to format Notes for the iPhone and iPad
+Jazz up your Notes on iOS by adding rich formatting options

 Type out your list.

-How to bold, italicize and underline in Notes
+How to bold, italicize, underline, and apply strikethrough in Notes

-Put emphasis on the text of your notes by bolding italicizing, or underlining it.
+Emphasize the text of your notes by bolding, italicizing, or underlining it.

 - Tap on the empty space or select text that you wish to change by double-tapping or tapping and holding.